 But the best ships are friendships and may they always be!

-- Tom and Sarah Cartwright
+- Tom and Sarah C.

 On Grandview Lake, the breezes play,